6 ways to make money from your blog

 Sponsored blog posts

-Once you start blogging you will no doubt start to receive emails from PR companies asking you to produce or host content for them.
+Once you start blogging you will no doubt start to receive emails from PR companies asking you to produce or host content for them, these are called sponsored posts.
 Never do this for free!

 You wouldn’t work extra hours in your job for free, so don’t spend time putting together content for a company for free either.